solo-io/workshops/gloo-mesh-all/README.md

 kubectl --context ${MGMT} -n gloo-mesh delete trafficpolicy simple
 ```

-We also need to grant the admin role back to the current user:
+We also need to grant the admin role back to the current user (that was granted through a Group as you can check in the Helm's parameters we used in Lab2):

 ```bash
 kubectl --context ${MGMT} -n gloo-mesh delete rolebindings.rbac.enterprise.mesh.gloo.solo.io default-namespace-admin-role-binding